Japanese occupation of West Sumatra: Economic turmoil

 Despite Yano's protests, economic pressures continued to mount as Japan's military setbacks worsened in the following months.
-The Japanese military government intensified its demands on the Sumatran people, requiring local officials to supply foodstuffs and other materials at increasingly higher fixed rations.
+Induced from the worsening situation, the Japanese military government intensified its demands on the Sumatran people, requiring local officials to supply foodstuffs and other materials at increasingly higher fixed rations.
 Additionally, they were tasked with finding men to work as "coolies" on Japanese defense construction projects.
-The Japanese framed their campaign as Dai Tōa Sensō (The Greater East Asia War), which they described as a "total war of the Indonesian people to liberate Asia from the control of foreign powers."
-They demanded total dedication of resources and efforts to this cause, emphasizing loyalty and service over political aspirations.
+The Japanese framed their campaign as Dai Tōa Sensō (The Greater East Asia War), which was described as a "total war of the Indonesian people to liberate Asia from the control of foreign powers."
+The ruling Japanese demanded total dedication of resources and efforts to this cause, emphasizing loyalty and service over political aspirations.
+Ordering the local populace to cooperate and to harshly slap or punish laborers who were deemed lazy.
 Organizations and movements permitted under Japanese rule were required to align with the goal of "victory in the war".
 Consequently, all efforts were channeled toward labor and production.
+At this stage of the war, Japanese authorities hastily redirected their efforts toward constructing defensive positions and fortresses.

 Obtaining household necessities became harder due to the war effort's demands.
 All staple foods were prioritized for the Japanese forces engaged in the Pacific war, forcing most of the people's agricultural products to be surrendered for war purposes.
 Most of the West Sumatran economy was concentrated on food cultivation.
 The intensity of food production was far greater than during the Dutch era, with much of the population becoming impoverished.
 Many then relied on various leaves and tubers for sustenance.
 The Japanese military requisitioned much of the available rice harvest for their own supplies, leaving the local population with minimal access to staple foods.
 Animal meat and fish became scarce, as they were largely confiscated by Japanese forces to sustain their troops.
+Granulated sugar became a rare commodity as it had to be imported from Java, and the locals had to resort to using Lawang sugar, a type of local red sugarcane that would be ground into a powder.
+Salt was also scarce, with the salt briquettes made in Madura becoming hard to find, leading people to make their own salt.
+Basic hygiene products were difficult to obtain, and many people had to use substitutes such as rice straw ash or kenikir fruit for soap.
+Kerosene, essential for lighting, was in very short supply, prompting the widespread use of coconut oil lamps or burning rubber as an alternative.
+Matches were also hard to come by, so people resorted to using fire hatches, striking a hard stone with iron to create sparks and light fires.